For nearly 100 years, St. Margaret's School has been a place for girls to learn, grow, and thrive in all aspects of life.

-St. Margaret's School is located in Tappahannock, Virginia, on the Rappahannock River in Essex County.
-St. Margaret's is approximately one hour northeast of Richmond and two hours south of Washington, D.C.
+Location: St. Margaret's School is located in Tappahannock, Virginia, on the Rappahannock River in Essex County, an area rich in historical, cultural, and natural resources.
+St. Margaret's is within a 1–2 hour drive of the Washington, DC metro area, Fredericksburg, Richmond, Charlottesville, Williamsburg, and Virginia Beach, Virginia.

 70% Boarding/ 30% Day

-Community Service: students provide nearly 5,000 volunteer hours to organizations in the Tappahannock area and in their home communities
+Community Service: all students combined provide nearly 5,000 volunteer hours to organizations in the Tappahannock area and in their home communities.

-International Exchanges: an option to spend a month or more studying in Chile
+International Exchanges: we offer an option to spend a month or more studying in Australia, Chile, or New Zealand at one of our St. Margaret's sister schools.

-Minimester: a two-week winter term when students can take enrichment courses or go on an educational trip.
+Minimester: students participate in a two-week winter term where they take enrichment courses or go on an educational trip.
 Seniors spend two weeks as an intern in a field of potential career interest through the Independent Study Program.

-River Program: an emphasis that spans the curriculum, co-curriculum and residential life, and exposes girls to hands-on science, outdoor adventures, and volunteer service
+River Program: taking advantage of our beautiful riverfront campus, this program spans the curriculum, co-curriculum, and residential life by engaging girls in hands-on science, outdoor adventures, and volunteer service.

 Council for the Advancement and Support of Education